 So how can you create a unified, secure identity experience that will delight your customers and attract more business?
 It can be done.
-This article will tell you the top five CIAM goals and how to reach them in weeks, not years.
+This article will discuss open source CIAM and tell you the top five CIAM goals and how to reach them in weeks, not years.

 As you weigh your priorities, try to stay focused on the “C” in CIAM.
 Customers want it all: simplicity, speed, security and data privacy.
 When you meet their demands, IT costs will drop and your revenues will rise.